Shadow-xox2510/Part-2-web-development/README.md

 # Part-2-web-development
-produced a solitary style.
-All HTML pages are connected to a CSS file.
+All HTML pages are linked to my CSS file.

  To make it easier to maintain, all prior inline style was transferred to the external CSS file.